-Dr Paul Martin CBE has thirty years’ practitioner experience in the national security arena.
-During a career in UK government service from 1986 to 2013 he held a variety of senior positions, including heading the precursor to the Centre for the Protection of National Infrastructure (CPNI) and leading national security preparations for the London 2012 Olympics.
-From 2013 to 2016 he was the Director of Security for the UK Parliament, with responsibility for its physical, personnel and cyber security.
-He is an Honorary Principal Research Fellow at Imperial College London, a Fellow of the Institution of Engineering and Technology and a member of the Board of the Charity Commission.
+Dr Paul Martin is a security practitioner with thirty years’ experience in the national security arena.
+During a career in UK government service from 1986 to 2013 he held a variety of positions, including heading the Centre for the Protection of National Infrastructure (CPNI) and leading national security preparations for the London 2012 Olympics.
+From 2013 to 2016, he was the Director of Security for the UK Parliament.

 Paul was educated at the University of Cambridge and Stanford University.
-He lectured and researched in behavioural science at the University of Cambridge, and was a Fellow of Wolfson College, before leaving academia to join government service.
-He is the author or co-author of several books including: Measuring Behaviour; The Sickening Mind; Design for a Life; Counting Sheep; Play, Playfulness, Creativity and Innovation; and Extreme.
-His most recent book, The Rules of Security (OUP, 2019) is about risk, resilience and protective security.
+He lectured and researched in behavioural science at Cambridge and was a Fellow of Wolfson College before leaving academia to join government service.
+He is the author or co-author of several books including: Measuring Behaviour; The Sickening Mind; Design for a Life; Counting Sheep; Play, Playfulness, Creativity and Innovation; Extreme; and The Rules of Security.